jeff-matthews/jekyll-dev-docs/_includes/api/payment-gateway/get_events.md

       <p>The <a href="#event" style="font-family:monospace">events</a> associated with the authenticated Merchant
       are returned via a GET request to <span class="code-green">/v1/events</span>.</p>

-      <p>The API supports pagination over the result set by allowing the client to specify the number of results per
+      <p>The API supports pagination over the result set by allowing the client to specify the number of results per logical "page" and the page to view.</p>

-      logical "page" and the page to view.
-By default the Events are returned in reverse chronological order, such that the most recent Events appear first.
+      <p>By default the Events are returned in reverse chronological order, such
+      that the most recent Events appear first.
 However, if the <span class="code-green">start_date</span> parameter is specified, only events occurring after the given timestamp are returned, and the results are returned in chronological order.
-The of the in-order <span class="code-green">start_date</span>-based retrieval is intended to simplify synchronization of Gateway state with external systems.</p>
+Start date-based retrieval is intended to simplify synchronization of Gateway state with external systems.</p>

-      <p>The following URL parameters are supported:</p>

       <table>
         <thead>